DeveshGupta1/Whatsapp-automation-bot/README.md

 One can manually download chromiun from https://download-chromium.appspot.com/
-WARNING: Do not spam more than 25 messages!
+WARNING: Do not spam more than 25 messages!!